-For full details of the DSL/DDSL roles and responsibilities please refer to Part 2 & Annex C of Keeping children safe in education 2022.
+For full details of the DSL/DDSL roles and responsibilities please refer to Part 2 & Annex C of Keeping Children Safe in Education 2023.

 Our DSL/DDSL(s) have received the appropriate safeguarding training to provide them with an understanding of their role and the knowledge and skills to carry it out.
 Our DDSL(s) are trained to the same level as the DSL.
 Training received also supports their knowledge of the processes, procedures, and responsibilities of other agencies, particularly children's social care in line with Working Together to Safeguard Children 2018.
 This training is updated at least every 2 years and in addition to this they regularly (at least annually) refresh and update their knowledge and skills.
-The DSL is given additional time, funding, training, resources, and support needed to carry out the role effectively - they have regular discussions with the DDSLs in school and access the DSL briefings each term.
+The DSL is given additional time, funding, training, resources, and support needed to carry out the role effectively - DSL/DDSL have regular discussions with each other in school and access the DSL briefings each term.
 They use the SSCB website to read and update their knowledge and skills.